Rainyan/discord-bot-ntpug/README.md

 * `puggers` — List players currently in the PUG queue.
 * `scramble` — Suggest randomly scrambled teams for the last full PUG for balancing reasons.
 Can be repeated until a satisfactory scramble is reached.
 * `clearpuggers` — Empty the PUG queue.
 Command access can be restricted by role(s) with the config value `pug_admin_role_name`.
+* `ping_puggers` — Ping all the players currently in the PUG queue.
+Can be used to manually organize games with smaller than expected number of players.
+Expects a message after the command, eg: `!ping_puggers Play 4v4?`

 ### Config values
 The config values have been documented as comments in the [config.yml file](config.yml) itself.